axelerant/testimonials-widget/readme.txt

 * Filters for caching and more link control, text replacement, and more
 * Prevent duplicate testimonials when using multiple testimonial instances
 * Read more links for testimonials exceeding the character limit
+* Select post, page and other custom post types for rotations
 * Select only testimonials with excerpts, images or of arbitrary maximum and minimum length
+* Settings screen for site-wide option defaults
 * Shortcodes and theme functions for testimonials count and testimonial link list
 * Show excerpts with list and single views
 * Testimonial list entries have alternating `.even` and `.odd` CSS classes for backgrounds and other styling